Red Faber: Early career

-Faber broke into the major leagues in 1914, starting 19 games and relieving in another 21; he posted a 2.68 ERA while winning 10 games and saving a league-leading four games (a statistic that was not invented until 1959, and became an official baseball stat only in 1969).
+Faber broke into the major leagues in 1914, starting 19 games and relieving in another 21; he posted a 2.68 ERA while winning 10 games and saving a league-leading four games (a statistic that was not actually recognized until 1959, and became an official baseball statistic as of 1969).
 Through the 1910s, he varied between starting and relieving for a team that enjoyed a wealth of pitching talent.
 In 1915 he won 24 games, tied for second in the American League behind Walter Johnson, and led the league with 50 appearances.
 In one game that season, he pitched a three-hitter with only 67 pitches.

 In 1917 he had a record of 16–13, and at one point started—and won—three games in two days.
 He saved his best work for the World Series against the New York Giants.
 After winning Game 2 in Chicago but losing Game 4 on the road, he came into Game 5 (at home) in relief and picked up the win as the Sox came back from a 5–2 deficit in the seventh inning to win 8–5.
 Faber went the distance in the clinching Game 6 two days later at the Polo Grounds, picking up his third win of the Series by a 4–2 score.
 As a consequence, he holds the all-time American League record for pitching decisions in a single World Series with four.

 Faber once tried to steal third base when it was already occupied.
 He said that he saw the lead runner rounding third base on the previous play and he thought that the runner had scored a run.
 When the pitcher slowly entered his windup, Faber ran toward third base.
 However, in one game against Boston, he stole home, a rare feat for a pitcher.

 Faber spent most of 1918 in the United States Navy due to World War I. He returned in 1919 only to develop arm trouble.
 He had lost much weight during the war.
 He finished the year with a 3.83 ERA – the only time in his first nine seasons he posted a mark over 3.00.
 Those problems, along with a case of the flu possibly related to the Spanish flu pandemic, prevented him from playing in the scandal-torn World Series against the Cincinnati Reds.
 Years later, catcher Ray Schalk said that had Faber been available, the fix would likely have never happened.
 Had Faber been healthy, he would almost certainly have gotten some of the starts that went to two of the conspirators, Eddie Cicotte and/or Lefty Williams.